Reducing the Cost of Dropout in Flash-Attention by Hiding RNG with GEMM: Background

 Dropout~\cite{srivastava2014dropout}\cite{wan2013regularization} is a technique designed to prevent overfitting by randomly setting a small fraction of the elements within a network to zero.
 It has been proposed to regularize neuron networks in general.
 In the context of this paper, we refer specifically to Attention dropout~\cite{attention_dropout}\cite{attention_dropout2}, where the dropout operation is applied to the intermediate outputs of the Attention layer following the Softmax operation, as depicted in Figure~\ref{fig:dropout_location}.

 While optional, dropout can substantially improve training accuracy: it prevents the model from relying heavily on certain features, thus making the model only focus on relevant features to prevent overfitting and underfitting~\cite{xue2024repeat}\cite{liu2023dropout}.
-Dropout is used in training widely adapted LLM networks such as Llama2~\cite{llama_git}\cite{touvron2023llama}.
+Dropout is used in training widely adapted LLM networks such as Llama~\cite{llama_git}\cite{touvron2023llama}.
 However, its huge runtime slowdown has limited its application.
-We explore dropout optimizations to improve its practicality in future applications, facilitating broader implementation.
+With our dropout optimizations, we can enable its usage in future applications.